 5. Tell a story.

-What does your business name tell consumer?
 After you've settled on an idea, think about the thoughts and emotions you want the name to evoke.
-If it doesn't align with the mission and value proposition of your business, it might be a good idea to go back to the drawing board and find a name that's better suited for your company and products.
+If it doesn't align with the mission and value proposition of your business, you’ll need to return to the drawing board.

 6. Ensure the business name is not trademarked.

 If another organization has trademarked a name, you risk having legal action taken against your business if you violate that trademark.
 If you're in the U.S., you can search the United States Patent and Trademark Office database for your potential business name to ensure that there isn't an existing trademark for it.